Housing Needs Reports

 Regional districts must include this required content for each electoral area.

-When a housing needs report is complete, a local government is required to
+When a Housing Needs Report, including the Interim Housing Needs Report, is complete, a local government is required to:

 Public reporting means that the public, First Nations, and stakeholders such as non-profit organizations, private developers, and other government agencies will have access to better information when making housing investment decisions.